twosixlabs/audit-log-detection/README.md

 ## Data and Anonymization

-The anonymized version of the data that we used to compute our results can be found [here](???).
-This data has been anonymized in order to protect the privacy of the users from which it was collected, but with the second goal to allow the security community to supplement and reuse our data for their own needs.
+The anonymized version of the data that we used to compute our results will be found [here (__link currently broken__) ](???).
+This data will be anonymized in order to protect the privacy of the users from which it was collected, but with the second goal to allow the security community to supplement and reuse our data for their own needs.
 The process by which this was done is described below.

-The following is the description of the anonymization steps
+The following is the description of the anonymization steps:

-1. Transform all the entries using the regex transformations.
+1. Transform all the entries using the regex transformations defined in [].
-2. Observe all the paths (including directory and name) and the subpaths for files, process names, and registry entries, for all the sandbox derived Windows audit logs.
+2. Observe all the paths (including directory and name) and the subpaths for files, process names, and registry entries, for all the CuckooBox derived Windows audit logs (ex., c:\, c:\windows, c:\window\system32, etc).
 Put them in a bag of public paths called __P__.
 3. Encrypt the file/registry/process names in pieces.
-    * Do not encrypt any logs from the sandbox runs.
+    * Do not encrypt any logs from the CuckooBox runs.
     * For each audit log entry in the enterprise data, see if all or parts of its path is in __P__.
 Encrypt each directory/registry using its name, if the full path of the directory/registry is not in __P__, otherwise leave unencrypted.
 The encrypted name is the text `sha1_` followed by the sha1 of the directory/registry name.
 For files we leave the extension exposed, and only hash the name.
 Ex. `[windows]\system32\fake_dir\fake.dll` will be encrypted as `[windows]\system32\sha1_<hash of "fake_dir">\sha1_<hash of "fake">.dll`.
     * For sensitive files types, like documents, slides, text, etc., we salt the filenames before hashing.